kunlun-wu/kunlun-wu.github.io/_research/research-1.md

 4. Combine the contents of each beaker in and stir for **30** **minutes**
 5. Move the mixture to a **40°C** water bath and stir for **3 hours**
 6. Remove the mixture from the water bath and stir for **18 hours**
-7. Dry the beaker, cover with aluminum foil, and refrigerate to stop the growth of particles
 <img src='/images/research/1nanoceria/2.png'>

 ### Centrifugation and Drying